Väliväylä canoeing route

-Väliväylä is a beautiful stretch of lakes and rivers connecting Lake Saimaa and Kymijoki River.
+Väliväylä is a beautiful stretch of lakes and rivers connecting Lake Saimaa and the Kymijoki River.
 This easy canoeing route is suited for the whole family.

 Good to know